kubernetes-sigs/kustomize/site/content/en/docs/Tasks/build_metadata.md

 3. Add transformer annotation with `kustomize build`.

-The output shows that the `transformerAnnotations` option adds the `alpha.config.kubernetes.io/transformations` annotation to provide information about the transformer that updated the resource.
+The output shows that the `transformerAnnotations` option adds the `alpha.config.kubernetes.io/transformations` annotation with build information about the transformer that updated the resource.

 ```yaml
 apiVersion: v1